-Based on the chart above, actual revenues and expenditures as of December 31st should be at 50% of the budgeted levels.
-Revenues appear significantly below the target due mainly to the timing of the City's property and sales tax in lieu receipts.
-50% will be received in February and the remaining 50% in June, with the total for these two items budgeted at \$8.2M.
+Based on the chart above, actual revenues and expenditures as of March 31st should be at 75% of the budgeted levels.
+Revenues appear significantly below the target due mainly to the timing of the City's property tax and property and sales tax in lieu receipts.
+40% of property tax will be received in April and the remaining 50% of the property and sales tax in lieu payments will be received in June.
 This demonstrates the need to maintain adequate reserves, or fund balance, to cover the cash flows for operating costs due to the uneven timing of receipts.